Home

 // - local directory

-return Task.FromResult(new BeforeAndAfterFileLocationResponse(
+return Task.FromResult(new BeforeAndAfterFileLocationResponse(before, after));

 }